mevasaroj/EKS_Creation/README.md

-8. Create the following VPC endpoints for Private connection.
+5. Create the following VPC endpoints for Private connection.
+   -
+   - eks-cluster-addition-security-group
+     -
+     -
+     -
+     -
+     - a
+   - eks-cluster-workernode-security-group
+     -
+     -
+     -
+     -
+     - a
+   - vpc-endpoint-security-group
+     -
+     -
+     -
+     - a

 9.